-There will be a quiz given each week (except for weeks when there is an exam).
+There will be eleven quizes given throughout the course, according to the schedule below.
 The quizzes will include vocabulary, morphological and grammatical issues, as well as translation.
 There will also be a bonus section on each of the quizzes.
 Points earned on this section will not be cumulative over the semester but only available as points added to that specific quiz.
 The maximum allowable score for each quiz is 100 points.
+Quizzes will mainly focus on content from the chapter of the textbook discussed in the preceding class, although some questions may refer to chapters covered earlier.
 The three (3) lowest or missing quiz scores will not be included in the final grade.
-The content of the quizzes will be included on study guides distributed in class.
+Note that, depending on how students are progressing, the professor reserves the right to adjust the quiz schedule.
+The schedule below should be regarded as a plan, not a promise!